texfaq/texfaq.github.io/FAQ-breakbox.md

 The [`mdframed`](http://ctan.org/pkg/mdframed) package does the same job, using a different algorithm.
-The package also provides means of defining 'private' framed environments, whose parameters are set at definition time, thus saving considerable effort in documents with many framed boxes.
+The package also provides means of defining ''private'' framed environments, whose parameters are set at definition time, thus saving considerable effort in documents with many framed boxes.
 Its restrictions seem much the same as those of [`framed`](http://ctan.org/pkg/framed); this is as one would expect, but the list is